No one has ever

 means it was Private First Class Takeshi

-Miyoko who he remembers.
+Miyoko who Cann remembers.

 Captain Cann even